-The most volatile field nowadays is software development as there is a new programming language developed every other day.
-Java is certainly a magic potion that can take an enterprise into another level.
+The most volatile field nowadays is software development, as a new programming language is developed every other day.
+Java is a magic potion that can take an enterprise to another level.

-This language is being used since ages is here to stay forever.
-The long commercial life and wide Java adoption by the developers for backend development have built a robust ecosystem of libraries, documentation, and frameworks aiming at e-commerce, security, and transactional architecture.
+This age-old language is here to stay forever.
+The developers’ long commercial life and wide adoption of Java for backend development have built a robust ecosystem of libraries, documentation, and frameworks for e-commerce, security, and transactional architecture.

 Considering that you have already decided to choose Java for your next project.
 Do you have a team of java programmers in place?
 No?
 Planning to build a team in an offshore location?